1 April

 The Trans-Caprivi Highway was uneventful, stopping only for a fine dining lunch, and to test the much awaited Ahweh Gig – which, sadly, was an epic fail!
 Hello Mascom roaming for the obligatory social media photograph of biker chocolate lunch!

+To Ngepi Camp As we turned off to Ngepi, I was apprehensive about the upcoming sand road, and rightfully so, as we immediately encountered some thick sand and the bike promptly fell over!
 After this rather rude awakening, we managed to get through the 4.5km of thick, deep sand all the way in to the camp by trial and error, and judging ahead when I should get off and walk.
 If not judged in time, the bike would go over, we would pick it up together, and I would walk until we found firm ground again.
+In the intense heat of a Caprivi afternoon, striding purposefully through thick sand in full “Stig” bike gear was quite a sauna-like experience! |

 By the time we arrived and set up our camp, we were ready for an ice cold glass of wine and a relaxing evening alongside the beautiful Kavango River, while having a good laugh at ourselves and planning our strategic escape for the next morning..
 We were lucky to actually only experience 3 bike falls in total on the way in, and aimed to reduce our target to zero the next day!